 - Upstream Marketing: Limited direct interaction with customers as the focus is on understanding market trends and designing products accordingly.

-- Downstream marketing involves direct interaction with customers through advertising, sales, and customer support to ensure satisfaction and gather feedback.
+- Downstream marketing involves direct customer interaction through advertising, sales, and customer support to ensure satisfaction and gather feedback.

 6. Long-Term vs Short-Term: